MiningMath

 • The value of a block.

-Figure 2 shows the information of a block that could be classified as:
+Such a block could be classified as:

 • MX, if considering the greatest parcel in terms of tonnage.